Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 For physical applications, consider adding Braille labels with instructions or descriptions following the QR Code.
 Adding it allows individuals who read Braille to understand the Code’s purpose.

-You can integrate Uniqode with Canva to add more design elements, including long descriptive text.
-You can also add text in Braille.
+You can integrate Uniqode with Canva to add more design elements, including long descriptive text, and add text in Braille.

 2. Test for assistive technologies